Khushkataruka/NLP-Lab-SVNIT/README.md

 # NLP-Lab-SVNIT
-This repository contains a collection of NLP Basicsa and projects
+This repository contains a collection of NLP Basics and projects